ahlim0m/ahlim0m.github.io/essays/smart-questions.md

 In Eric Raymond's guidelines it is said, before you ask a question:

-1.Try to find an answer by searching the archives of the forum or mailing list you plan to post to.
+1. Try to find an answer by searching the archives of the forum or mailing list you plan to post to.
-2.Try to find an answer by searching the Web.
+2. Try to find an answer by searching the Web.
-3.Try to find an answer by reading the manual.
+3. Try to find an answer by reading the manual.
-4.Try to find an answer by reading a FAQ.
+4. Try to find an answer by reading a FAQ.
-5.Try to find an answer by inspection or experimentation.
+5. Try to find an answer by inspection or experimentation.
-6.Try to find an answer by asking a skilled friend.
+6. Try to find an answer by asking a skilled friend.
-7.If you're a programmer, try to find an answer by reading the source code.
+7. If you're a programmer, try to find an answer by reading the source code.

+And yes, the answer to this question "What's the difference between JavaScript and Java?" could be found in all of the above.
+These kind of questions are waste of time for the people who are willing to help.
+To not get an answer like "Java and Javascript are similar like Car and Carpet are similar", it is important to ask questions in the 'smart' way.